algorandfoundation/specs/dev/ledger.md

 Assets
 ------

-Each account can create assets, named by a unique integer.
+Each account can create assets, named by a globally-unique integer (the _asset ID_).
 Assets are associated with a set of _asset parameters_, which can be encoded as a msgpack struct:

  - The total number of units of the asset that have been created, encoded with msgpack field `t`.
 This value must be between 0 and $2^{64}-1$.